koseiohara/forbit/README.md

-# Direct Access for Binary files in Python
+# FORtran-based Binary-io Interface Toolkit (FORBIT)
 Programmer : Kosei Ohara

-Python programers can read no-header binary files with this module like Fortran programers.
-This modules, `dabin.f90`, is based on Fortran, compiled by f2py, and wrapped by `fileio.py`.
+Python programers can read no-header binary files with this class like Fortran programers.
+This modules, `binio.f90`, is based on Fortran, compiled by f2py, and wrapped by `forbit.py`.
-Most users do not need to call dabin directly; instead, `fileio.py` will be called.
+Most users do not need to call binio directly; instead, `forbit.py` will be called.

 ## Test Environment
 CentOS Linux 7